Early years funding updates

 - If the child has increased or decreased their weekly hour’s part way through the funding period or had additional ad hoc hours (within their 15/30 hours per week), calculate the funding required and adjust the ‘targeted/universal and/or ‘working entitlement hours claimed in funding period’ columns.

-- Please keep your workings as they may be required if data is selected by audit.
+- Please keep your workings as they may be required if data is selected by Audit.

 Please remember to save your changes at regular intervals and only submit the task/s once all the changes have been input.
 If there are any late changes you can resubmit up until the deadline.

-The deadline for submissions is 23.59 on Sunday 31st August 2025.
+The deadline for submissions is 23.59 on Tuesday 31st March 2026.
 Please can we ask that you complete and submit your tasks as soon as possible in case there are any queries.

 -